Our health

 Our progress

-- Rates of deaths from diabetes, and circulatory and respiratory system diseases have remained higher than national levels since the 2019–21 HNA.
+Rates of deaths from diabetes, and circulatory and respiratory system diseases have remained higher than national levels over the last three years.
 Addressing the risk factors that contribute to chronic conditions and promoting healthy lifestyles will continue to be an important focus for the region.

 Related priorities